SeriouslyInc/tylertate/blog/_posts/2013-02-20-information-interaction-as-wayfinding.markdown

 ---
 layout: blog
 title: "Information Interaction as Spatial Problem Solving"
+snippet: "Kevin Lynch coined the term wayfinding in his 1960 book, The Image of the City.
+Lynch recognized that one's ability to navigate a city is closely related to how spatially oriented the person is within that city.
+He quantified this as a city's imagability; that is, its likelihood of evoking a strong image in the observer, and therefore enhancing orientation.
+Architect and environmental psychologist Romedi Passini further developed the concept of wayfinding in the 1970s and 80s, defining the term simply as spatial problem solving.
 ---

 *A continuation of last week's blog post, [Out with the Old, In with the Older](http://tylertate.com/blog/2013/02/13/out-with-the-old-in-with-the-older.html).*